jamesbengi/British_Airways_Customer_Booking/README.md

 # Feature Importances

 ![image](https://github.com/jamesbengi/British_Airways_Customer_Booking/blob/master/visualization/BA.png)

+Most important features are **Purchase_lead, length of stay and flight duration.**
-The most important variable in the model was purchase_lead, <br>
-that is the time between purchase and departure<br>
-Length of stay also plays a key role in determining if a customer will <br>
+-The most important variable in the model was purchase_lead, that is the time between purchase and departure Length of stay also plays a key role in determining if a customer will Complete the booking
-Complete the booking<br>